YIMBYdata/neighborhood/README.md

 # neighborhood
-Script for turning an SF street address into an SF neighborhood.
-Primarily intended for use in YIMBY Action Zapier.
+Server and CLI that can turn an SF street address into an SF neighborhood.

 To regenerate the data, download the ["Street Data Extract" data set](https://sfelections.org/tools/election_data/dataset.php?ATAB=d1970-01-01) and
 run: